-If you are based in London, looking for a little fun and friendship, a Who London membership will cost you as little as £5 per month and events from £10.
+If you are based in London, looking for a little fun and friendship, Who London events cost from £6.00

 Our class wasn't as vigorous as I was expecting, but Jane and I did walk to and from our laughing yoga session which meant that we felt completely justified in having a glass of wine with our lunch – funny that!